ViceBitz/RoboLimited/README.md

 - **Logging**: Every decision and action is tracked for post-trade analysis.

 ### Market Evaluation
-- **Spikes & Dips**: Uses statistics (z-score, %CV) to identify trends in sales data and guide buying, trading, selling
+- **Spikes & Dips**: Uses statistical measures (z-score, %CV) to identify trends in sales data and guide buying, trading, selling
-- **Market Metrics**: Tracks prices of item groups across time period for market insights
+- **Market Metrics**: Compares prices of item groups to past time periods for market insights
 - **Data Caching**: Precompute and store mean / standard deviation of past sales for fast querying

 ---